OTPOBEH/FileServer/README.md

 The main method is in the ```FileServerApplication.java``` class.

 ### Starting the API .jar using command:

+Build project with Maven to assemble one fat ```FileServer-1.0-SNAPSHOT-jar-with-dependencies.jar```

 Command:
 ```java -jar "FileServer-1.0-SNAPSHOT-jar-with-dependencies.jar" server {path to configuration.yml}```